labi3285/QXConsMaker/README.md

 ```

-###A wrap package for common muti-layouts, Each one show end with MAKE(), which return an array of layoutConstrant than made and installed:
+###A wrap package for common muti-layouts
+Each one show end with MAKE(), which return an array of layoutConstrant than made and installed:
 ![](https://github.com/labi3285/QXConsMaker/blob/master/pic_02.png)
 ```objc
         A.WIDTH.EQUAL(30).MAKE()